izcheung/mySQLWorkBenchUserDoc/docs/task1.md

 ## Set up a database
 Before getting started, we will need to create a database to store tables.

-1. To create a new database, input the following code in the query window and execute it using the :fontawesome-solid-bolt-lightning: icon to run:
+1. To create a new database, input the following code in the query window and execute it:

     ``` sql
     CREATE DATABASE <DatabaseName>;
     ```